 Layer One: The Immediate Job Value

-This is the obvious layer.
+This is the obvious part.
 A caller needed a service.
-You did not answer.
+You didn't answer.
 They went elsewhere.
-You lost that job.

-For most service categories, the average immediate call value breaks down like this:
+For most service categories, the average immediate call value looks like this:

 Service Category Average Emergency Call Value Average Scheduled Call Value